 Are these Negronis?

 Fooling with the beautiful simplicity of the Negroni seems redundant, and for the most part I’d be shy of it, but there are some interesting derivations.
 Here are two: the Boodles gin Salted Negroni (a sort of Americano hybrid, with soda—and grapefruit juice) and Eeyore’s Requiem from The Violet Hour bar in Chicago (extravagantly bitter and exotic).
 There’s also the more traditional Negroni Sbagliato (the ‘bungled Negroni’; it’s said that a barman invented it accidentally by reaching for the wrong bottle), with one part Campari, one part sweet vermouth and one or two parts sparkling wine.
-It doesn’t have the grandeur of the original, but it’s good and refreshing.
+It doesn’t quite have the depth and grandeur of the original, but it’s good and refreshing and I like it a lot—it also tastes so essentially similar that you can see how passive the gin is in a conventional Negroni.
+The Cynar Negroni, in which Campari is switched for Cynar (also made by the Campari Group), is also quite popular and is generally accepted as a legitimate variation.

 Paul Fishman (Bristol, June 2015)